 We want to keep you up to date with sector briefings, newsletters, opportunities and information relevant to your relationship with the Solace group.
 We will only send communications to you via email or other means where specified as your contact preference.

 On the forms we use to collect your personal information we will usually offer you a check/click box where you can indicate your contact preferences for the type of marketing communications you want to receive.

 Where we send marketing communications to you via email you may opt out of receiving individual marketing communications by clicking the ‘unsubscribe’ or ‘optout’ function in the email.
 In addition, you can also exercise your opt-out right at any time by emailing firstname.lastname@example.org quoting ‘Opt-out’ as the subject and providing the following information: your name, your email address, a contact telephone number, the communications you would like to opt out of receiving.
 It may take up to 28 working days from receipt of your request for this to take place and you may receive further communications in the intervening period while your request is being actioned.

-Should you need to contact us please write to: Data Protection Officer, Solace, Off Southgate, Pontefract, West Yorkshire, WF8 1NT or via email@example.com quoting ‘Security and Privacy Enquiry’ as the subject.
+Should you need to contact us, please write to the Data Protection Officer, Ground Floor, 2 Red Hall Court, Wakefield, England, WF1 2UN or via email@example.com quoting ‘Security and Privacy Enquiry’ as the subject.